Art in Paris: Schools

 In 1648, the Royal Academy of Painting and Sculpture was established to accommodate for the dramatic interest in art in the capital.
 This served as France's top art school until 1793.
 Many American artists continued to learn their trade in Parisian schools in the 20th century.
 From 1900 to 1914, several academies were established in Paris by well-known artists, such as the Académie de La Palette, Académie Alexander Archipenko, Académie de la Grande Chaumière, Académie Humbert, Académie Matisse, Académie Ranson, Académie Russe de Peinture et de Sculpture, Académie Vasilieff, and Académie Vitti.
-Their competition included more established art schools such as the Académie Colarossi, Académie Julien, Académie Delécluse, and École nationale supérieure des Beaux-Arts.
+Their competition included more established art schools such as the Académie Colarossi, Académie Julian, Académie Delécluse, and École nationale supérieure des Beaux-Arts.
 The Golden Age of the School of Paris ended with World War II when surrealism became the trend, but Paris remains extremely important to world art and art schooling, with many schools and institutions catering to artists, including the Paris College of Art.
 Paris also has numerous institutions which specialize in teaching modern art forms, such as the Paris American Academy, which specializes in teaching fashion and interior design.